-- Long Research papers may be up to 10 pages (not including references) in Springer’s prescribed LNCS template.
+- Full Research papers may be up to 10 pages (not including references) in Springer’s prescribed LNCS template.

 - Short Results papers may be up to 6 pages (not including references) in Springer’s prescribed LNCS template.

-- Poster absracts may be up to 4 pages in Springer’s prescribed LNCS template.
+- Poster abstracts may be up to 4 pages in Springer’s prescribed LNCS template.